HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 For `preload` on desktop we have an outstanding 47% rate of adoption and `prefetch` a 10% rate of adoption.
 In both cases the data is much higher compared to average adoption without a Service Worker.

-As mentioned earlier, the [PRPL Pattern](https://addyosmani.com/blog/the-prpl-pattern/) will play a significant role in the coming years in how we combine Resource Hints with the Service Worker caching strategy.
+As mentioned earlier, the [PRPL Pattern](https://addyosmani.com/blog/the-prpl-pattern/) will play a significant role in the coming years in how we combine resource hints with the Service Worker caching strategy.

 ## Future